San Francisco Centre: Decline and closure

 On January 21, 2025, Macy's, Inc. announced that the Bloomingdale's anchor store would close.
 It closed in April 2025, leaving the mall without any anchor stores, rendering the mall a dead mall.
-With the lack of foot traffic, the restaurants in the mall report that online food ordering and food delivery make up more than a third of their business.
+With the lack of foot traffic, the restaurants in the mall reported that online food ordering and food delivery made up more than a third of their business.

 The APM Monaco jewelry store closed in April 2025, while the Swarovski jewelry store and John Varvatos clothing store announced their closures in May.

-A $625.6 million lien auction was originally set for June 17, 2025, in what would have been a fourth attempt to sell the beleaguered property It was postponed to August 21.
+A $625.6 million lien auction was originally set for June 17, 2025, in what would have been a fourth attempt to sell the beleaguered property.
+It was postponed to August 21.

 In August 2025, The New York Times described the dying mall as "a national symbol of the city's pandemic-battered downtown".
 The Times contrasted the decline of San Francisco Centre against the renaissance of Stonestown Galleria on the other side of the city, and pointed to the mall's famous spiral escalator as a former symbol of its ascendancy that now stands as a symbol of its "downward spiral".

+In December 2025, it was announced that Shake Shack would be closing at the San Francisco Centre, leaving the entire food court vacant, and leaving Panda Express as the last remaining restaurant in the entire mall.
+It was soon after announced that H&M would also be closing on January 11, 2026, leaving all of the original businesses from the 2006 renovation gone, as well as the property at a 95% vacancy rate.
+On January 14, 2026, Panda Express permanently closed, leaving the mall without any dining options.

+On January 20, 2026, an employee at the mall's final remaining tenant, ECCO, confirmed that their store, along with the mall itself, would be permanently closing on January 26, with the remaining entrance from Powell Street Station being sealed off to customers.
+The mall closed two days early, on January 24, 2026.

 Layout

-The shopping center is nine stories tall and is integrated into nearby buildings.
-The basement level is directly connected to two entrances for Powell Street station, which is served by Bay Area Rapid Transit (BART) and Muni Metro trains.
+The shopping center is nine stories tall and integrated into nearby buildings.
+The basement level was directly connected to two entrances for Powell Street station, which is served by Bay Area Rapid Transit (BART) and Muni Metro trains.
 The mall's owners paid $750,000 annually to BART to maintain access to the station.
 The San Francisco Unified School District receives lease payments as an owner of part of the land.